django/deps/draft/table_value_expression.rst

 -------------------------------------

 PostgreSQL's ``generate_series()`` is a set-returning function.
-Today, if it is used as an annotation, Django renders it in the ``SELECT`` list:
+Today, if it is used as a scalar annotation, Django renders it in the ``SELECT`` list:

 .. code-block:: python

-   Sales.objects.annotate(
-       series=GenerateSeries(1, 3)
-   ).values("series")

-Conceptual SQL shape today:
+   Sales.objects.annotate(series=GenerateSeriesFunc(1, 3))

+The actual SQL generated:

 .. code-block:: sql

-   SELECT generate_series(1, 3) AS "series"
+   SELECT "SRF_sales"."id", "SRF_sales"."sold_on", "SRF_sales"."day", generate_series(1, 3) AS "series"
-   FROM "sales"
+   FROM "SRF_sales"

-The ORM does not expose a way to place it in the `FROM` clause.
+The ORM does not expose a way to place the set-returning function in the ``FROM`` clause.

 Filtering Set-Returning Annotations